blaiseonitch/rayfluid/README.md

-# Fluid simulation in C using rarlib
+# Fluid simulation in C using raylib